The Importance of a Staging Environment in Development

 Streamline Test Environments with Plutora

-At the end of the day, software testing is supposed to save time and reduce aggravation for DevOps teams.
+At the end of the day, software testing is supposed to save time and reduce aggravation for DevOps teams and end users.
 However, this isn’t always the case.
-DevOps leaders often lack visibility into production environments, suffer from scheduling issues, and waste time on complex configuration hang-ups, among other things.
+DevOps leaders often lack visibility into the production environment, suffer from scheduling issues, and waste time on complex configuration hang-ups, among other things.

 Enter Plutora, which addresses all of these issues through the comprehensive test environment management platform.
 This tool streamlines application delivery end to end, providing a single repository where DevOps teams can plan, test, track, and collaborate together as a group.